mIRC-Scripters/mirckb/docs/source/commands/leave.rst

 /leave
 ======

-The **/leave** command can be used when you wanted to depart/leave a specific channel, or the current active channel, it's the same as :doc:`/part <part>`.
+The **/leave** command can be used when you wanted to depart/leave a specific channel, or the current active channel, it's the same as :doc: `/part </commands/part>` .

 Synopsis
 --------